 Library laptop/tablet device and multimedia equipment check outs are currently suspended.
 Students who were enrolled in Spring 2021 classes with items due June 15, 2021 may manually renew their items to September 23, 2021 online through the CMS/LTS Renewal process.

 If you no longer wish to keep your items, they must be returned by the June 15, 2021 due date to the University Library during the partial reopening scheduled hours.
 For more information, call CMS at (818) 677-2595 or LTS at (818) 677-6304.

 - Device Loaner Program is available for enrolled CSUN students.

 - Campus Information Technology Homepage and Services

-While the Library remains closed, we invite members of the public to explore the Library's OneSearch system to find “open access” electronic resources, Oviatt Library Digital Collections, ScholarWorks Open Access Repository (SOAR) of scholarship created by the CSUN community, and electronic government documents.
-On-site public access to subscribed electronic books, articles, and media will return when the Oviatt Library fully reopens.
-Unfortunately, at this time, we are unable to offer book checkouts to our courtesy cardholders (Alumni Association, Friends of the Library, high schools, etc.).
-For public access to online resources, if you are a Los Angeles resident, we encourage you to also visit the Los Angeles Public Library website to access their extensive online collections of electronic books, articles, streaming media, and more; they also offer curbside pickup for their books.
+For public access to online books and other resources, if you are a Los Angeles resident, we encourage you to also visit the Los Angeles Public Library to access their extensive collections of electronic books, articles, streaming media, and more.
+In addition, many branches of LAPL libraries have reopened with limited services, including book checkouts.
 Similar services might be offered by your local library if you are not a Los Angeles resident.
 We appreciate your patience and understanding.